DetachHead/basedpyright/docs/configuration.md

 The following table lists the default severity levels for each diagnostic rule within each type checking mode (`"off"`, `"basic"`, `"standard"`, `"strict"` and `"all"`).

-note that the even when `typeCheckingMode` is set to `"All"`, rules that are considered deprecated in basedpyright are disabled by default.
+note that some settings which are enabled by default in pyright are disabled by default in basedpyright (even though the default `typeCheckingMode` is `"all"`). this is because these rules are discouraged, but in the interest of backwards compatibility with pyright, they remain available to any users who still want to use them.

 | Diagnostic Rule                     | Off           | Basic         | Standard      | Strict        | All     |
 |:------------------------------------|:--------------|:--------------|:--------------|:--------------|:--------|